 I hold Master degrees in Clinical Social Work and Pastoral Ministry from Boston College and have extensive training and certifications in mindfulness, yoga therapy, meditation, somatic healing, and trauma recovery.
 Currently, I am training in Somatic Experiencing, a body-centered trauma-healing approach developed by Peter Levine.
 I provide somatic psychotherapy and Compassion Coaching to individual clients.
-I facilitate mindfulness-based, compassion-focused wellness and leadership workshops to non-profits, businesses, health centers, and educational settings.
+I facilitate mindfulness-based, compassion-focused wellness and leadership workshops to non-profits, churches, businesses, health centers, and educational settings.
 My writing has been featured on Upworthy, Georgetown University’s GUWellness, Hands Free Mama.
 Abundant Mama, Motherly, Gottman Institute. and NBC News.

 Over the last 20 years, I have worked in the world of wellness at universities, nonprofits, churches, public health settings, and counseling centers in Latin America and the U.S. Exploring my own inner landscape through my life-long studies of mindfulness, meditation, yoga, spirituality, and social justice inform everything I do.
 I bow in gratitude to my children who are my teachers, my husband’s quiet way as medicine for my soul, and my family who have nourished me.
 From the first book of Hafiz poetry that mom gave to me, Hafiz’s words are weaved within all I am.
 I am deeply influenced by the teachings of Thich Nhat Hanh, Oscar Romero, Tara Brach, Jack Kornfield, and Thomas Merton.
 I am called to honor the voice of the Beloved within me to be a modern-day mystical poet with a feminine way of discovering the sacred and inspiring delight in our everyday lives.
 I teach, write, speak, parent, and nourish others from this sacred space.